 Hollyleaved barberry or Holly-leaved Oregon-grape

-State flower of Oregon
+The state flower of Oregon

 How did it get to Montpellier?

 The heart of the botanical garden is the remnant of a ‘jardin médical’, a garden for plants used in healing.
 Upon the command of King Henri IV of France & Navarre in 1593, Pierre Richer de Belleval began planting the first medicinal botanical garden in the country of France.
 He modeled it after the botanical garden of Padua, the world’s oldest academic botanical garden, created fifty years earlier.
-Richer de Belleval (1564 – 1632) was well suited for this task, since he was not only a noted physician, but he is also considered the ‘father of scientific botany’.
+Richer de Belleval (1564 – 1632) was well suited for this task since he was not only a noted physician, but he is also considered the ‘father of scientific botany’.